NuGet/docs.microsoft.com-nuget/docs/Schema/Target-Frameworks.md

 ## Portable Class Libraries

-> <strong>Not Recommended</strong><br>
+> [!Not recommended]
->   ALthough PCLs are supported, package authors should support netstandard instead.
-The .NET Platform Standard is an evolution of PCLs and represents binary portability across platforms using a single moniker that isn't tied to a static like like <em>portable-a+b+c</em> monikers.
+> Although PCLs are supported, package authors should support netstandard instead.
+The .NET Platform Standard is an evolution of PCLs and represents binary portability across platforms using a single moniker that isn't tied to a static like like *portable-a+b+c* monikers.

 To define a target framework that refers to multiple child-target-frameworks, the `portable` keyword use used to prefix the list of referenced frameworks.
 Avoid artificially including extra frameworks that are not directly compiled against because it can lead to unintended side-effects in those frameworks.